Plebiscite of Veneto of 1866: Formal repeal of the annexation decree

-In December 2010, Roberto Calderoli, then minister for Regulatory Simplification in the Fourth Berlusconi government, announced the approval of the so-called “law-killing decree.”
+In December 2010, Roberto Calderoli, then minister for Regulatory Simplification in the fourth Berlusconi government, announced the approval of the "law-killing decree".
 The decree was intended to eliminate from the Italian legal system thousands of laws considered unnecessary or obsolete: however, among the repealed regulations was also Royal Decree No. 3300 of 4 November 1866, as well as its conversion law No. 3841 of July 1867, which had decreed the annexation of the Veneto region to the Kingdom of Italy.
 This was in fact a merely formal repeal, since the Republican Constitution on the one hand enshrined the indivisibility of Italy and on the other included Veneto among the Italian regions.
 Although some journalistic sources report an alleged later corrective decree, Royal Decree No. 3300 of 1866 remained formally repealed.